tamton23/primekg-vn-icd10-omop/README.md

 [![Data: Clinical](https://img.shields.io/badge/Data-Clinical_Medicine-red.svg)]()

 ## 📝 Introduction
 PRIME-KG VN (Scientific Edition) is an advanced, automated framework designed to construct a large-scale clinical knowledge graph tailored for the Vietnamese healthcare ecosystem.
 By integrating the localized ICD-10 disease classification matrix with standard international clinical vocabularies, this platform establishes an evidence-traceable, high-density relational network.
-It serves as a foundational infrastructure for clinical decision support systems, semantic medical search engines, and observational health data analytics.
+Nine types of clinical entities are mapped into a unified semantic schema conceptually aligned with the target domains of the OMOP Common Data Model (OMOP CDM), establishing an interoperable cross-referencing system optimized for cross-database health analytics rather than direct physical database alteration.

 Using the **ICD-10** coding system from the Vietnamese Ministry of Health as its backbone, this project creates a structured network linking diseases with tens of thousands of other medical entities (Symptoms, Drugs, Complications, etc.).
-Data is aggregated and automatically cleaned from official domestic and international sources.
-The entire graph structure is mapped to be compatible with the **OMOP CDM 5.3.1** standard.
+Data is aggregated and automatically cleaned from official domestic and international sources, providing a foundational infrastructure for clinical decision support systems, semantic medical search engines, and observational health data networks.

 ---